ahrm/voil/README.md

 "voil.allowFocusOnIdentifier": true
 ```

-If you e.g. want to copy or move a file you must make sure to use commands that also copy the identifier and not just the visible part.
+If you e.g. want to copy or move a file you must make sure to use commands that also copy the identifier and not just the visible part (that is, commands that select entire lines and not words).

 ## Example keybind configuration
+### for normal users
 Uses `ctrl+shift+b` to open the voil panel and if we are already in voil navigates to the parent directory.
-### for normal users
 ```
 {
     "key": "ctrl+shift+b",